akan-SWE/alx-system_engineering-devops/0x00-shell_basics/README.md

 **14-copy_html** - this script copies all the HTML files from the current working directory to the parent of the workding directory<br>
 * only copy files that did not exist in the parent of the working directory.<br>
 * were newer than the versions in the parent of the working directory.<br>
+**100-lets_move** - this script  moves all files beginning with an uppercase letter to the directory /tmp/u.<br>
+**101-clean_emacs** - this script deletes all files in the current directory that end with the character ~.<br>
+**102-tree** - this script creates the directories welcome/, welcome/to/ and welocme/to/school in the current directory.<br>
+**103-commas** - this script lists all the files and current directory seperated by commas (,).<br>
+**school.mgc** - this script create a magic file school.mgc that can be used with the command file to detect School data files<br>
+* School data files always contain the string SCHOOL at offset 0.<br>